itthinx/affiliates/readme.txt

 == Changelog ==

+= 2.13.0 =
+* Fixed an issue where trailing slashes would be left before the query part of an affiliate URL.
+* Add-ons section revised.

 = 2.12.1 =
 * Fixed PHP notice thrown when a replacement captcha instead of the built-in captcha field is used.